Meet Marianna

 Marianna Garthwaite Klaiman

 is a textile historian specializing in the study of Anglican and Episcopal ecclesiastical textiles.
-For over thirty years she has been an Associate of the Community of St. John Baptist caring for and cataloguing their extensive collection of vestments, paraments and archival materials.
+For over thirty five years she has been an Associate of the Community of St. John Baptist researching, caring for and cataloguing their extensive collection of vestments, paraments and archival materials.

 Because of her extensive knowledge of fashion and textiles she was hired by Sotheby’s auction house, first as an exhibition and conservation specialist for its Fashion Department and then as its director.
 When Sotheby’s restructured its operations Marianna transferred into the executive division of worldwide marketing and then into Sotheby’s real estate company.